Asana

 Monday.com: visual flexibility, gated by plan

-Monday.com's core is the board -- a spreadsheet-like grid with customizable columns for status, people, dates, numbers, and formulas.
-It is intuitive.
-New users get productive fast, and the 200+ template library covers most common workflows.
+Monday.com's core is the board, a spreadsheet-like grid with customizable columns for status, people, dates, numbers, and formulas.
+New users get productive fast.
+The 200+ template library covers common workflows out of the box.

 Monday.com's strength is adaptability.
 Column types are diverse, formulas are capable, and the board metaphor works well for teams that think in spreadsheets.
-The weakness is that serious project scheduling (dependencies, timeline views, workload) lives at the Pro tier.
+The weakness: serious project scheduling (dependencies, timeline views, workload) lives at the Pro tier.

 Asana gives you more project management capability at a lower price.
-Five views, dependencies, and custom fields on Starter ($10.99) versus Table and Kanban only on Monday Basic ($9).
+5 views, dependencies, and custom fields on Starter ($10.99) vs Table and Kanban only on Monday Basic ($9).
 To match Asana Starter's view set on Monday.com, you need Standard ($12) for Timeline/Calendar and Pro ($19) for dependencies.
 If structured project management matters, Asana is better value.
-If you prefer a visual, spreadsheet-like approach and plan to use Standard or higher anyway, Monday.com's board model is genuinely easy to work in.
+If you prefer a visual, spreadsheet-like approach and plan to use Standard or higher, Monday.com's board model is genuinely easy to work in.

 Automations